0xsequence/wallet-contracts-v3/docs/SESSIONS.md

 ```

 > [!IMPORTANT]
-> The configuration must include exactly one identity signer.
+> The configuration must include exactly one identity signer during validation.
 Duplicate or missing entries trigger an error.

+> [!NOTE]
+> An Identity Signer can be any address capable or authorizing an implicit session.
+This should not be confused with other uses of the term Identity outside the sessions extension.

 ---